isomerpages/cris-cadence/_joint-platforms/Artificial Intelligence, Digital Health, and Human Potential.md

 ![](/images/Banners/platform%203%20-%20use%20case.png)
 #### **Digital-empowered solution for primary prevention of cardiovascular disease in patients with hyperlipidaemia**

-Ensuring adherence to lipid lowering agents is a critical aspect of managing hyperlipidemia.
+Ensuring adherence to lipid-lowering agents is a critical aspect of managing hyperlipidemia.
 It is estimated that only half of the patients who have been prescribed a statin is taking it as prescribed.
-Common reasons could be largely attributed to human behaviour - including forgetfulness, fake news as well as the individual’s culture, values and beliefs about health and illness and the lack of understanding around the benefits of treatment.
+Common reasons could be largely attributed to human behaviour - including forgetfulness, fake news, individual’s culture, values and beliefs about health and illness, as well as the lack of understanding around the benefits of treatment.

-The goal of this use case is to implement a hybrid digital health-human coaching solution developed by CADENCE’s Artificial Intelligence, Digital Health, and Human Potential Platform to complement clinician pharmacists towards changing patients’ behaviour, improve medication adherence and the optimisation of lipid lowering agents’ dosing in patients with hyperlipidaemia.
+The goal of this use case is to implement a hybrid digital health-human coaching solution developed by CADENCE’s Artificial Intelligence, Digital Health, and Human Potential Platform to complement clinician-pharmacists' efforts towards changing patients’ behaviour, improve medication adherence and the optimisation of lipid lowering agents’ dosing in patients with hyperlipidaemia.

 ![](/images/Banners/page%20footer%203.png)